 R1A - 005 | CCN: 31226 | 31231

 *This course will be taught via Remote-Synchronous instruction.

 Lecture: TuTh 3:30-5pm; Screening: W 6-8pm

 This class is designed to introduce students to college-level academic writing in the humanities.
-The primary goal is to develop the core skills and techniques necessary for writing excellent analytical essays, rooted in close readings of moving image and other visual media, and written texts.
-This is a rigorous writing course that focuses on writing and revision, and is firmly grounded in the idea that writing is a thinking process.
+The primary goal is to develop the core skills and techniques necessary for writing excellent analytical essays, grounded in close readings of moving image and other visual media, and written texts.
+This is a rigorous writing course that focuses on writing and revision, and is firmly rooted in the idea that writing is a thinking process.

 Students will learn to analyze the moving image media in which stars appear (i.e. students will be given the tools and vocabulary to “read” cinematic sequences), and will also learn to analyze star images at an intertextual level, which includes not only moving image appearances, but print and online publicity, and other elements of self-presentation, such as fashion, makeup, and portraiture (including Instagram pics).